 Rapport , Initiative, Fold 7 and Clifford French won ‘Best National Campaign’ at The Drum Out of Home Awards 2019 with the ‘Probably Not’ campaign for Carlsberg.
-Here, they reveal the challenges faced and the strategies used to deliver this transformative, unorthodox campaign for the Danish beer giant.
+Here we reveal the challenges faced and the strategies used to deliver this transformative, unorthodox campaign for the Danish beer giant.

 Carlsberg was in trouble.
 People no longer believed it was ‘Probably the best beer in the world’.